hfleitas/polarbear/README.md

 ## 2. Custom Tables

 - Cisco_Umbrella_dns_CL
    - Current flow Python AzFunction to LAW.
-Recommendation is to replace this using standard connector by Sentinel team.
+Recommendation is to replace this using standard connector for [Cisco-Umbrella](https://learn.microsoft.com/en-us/azure/sentinel/data-connectors/cisco-umbrella) by Sentinel team.
    - [Enable Logging to a Cisco-managed S3 Bucket](https://docs.umbrella.com/deployment-umbrella/docs/cisco-managed-s3-bucket)
 - ZPA_CL
    - Current flow using Syslog AMA Collector to LAW.
 Recommendation is to use logstash for dual-ingest.